awesto/django-shop/docs/reference/docker.rst

 Each instance of a **django-SHOP** installation consists of at least 3 Docker containers.
 Some of them, such as ``postgres``, ``redis`` and ``elasticsearch`` are build from the standard images as provided by Docker-Hub.
-The do not require customized Docker files.
+They do not require customized Docker files.

 Only the one providing the merchant implementation must be built using a project specific ``Dockerfile``.